tamarit/pn_suite/README.md

 LoLA expressions are preceded by `lola`, e.g., `lola:EF DEADLOCK`.
 `ALGORITHM` is also optional.
 If not specified, all algorithms will be used.
-To choose a slicing algorithm we have to write `alg: ALGORITHM` (no quotes required).
+To choose a slicing algorithm we have to write `alg:ALGORITHM` (no quotes required).
 The names of the algorithms are:

     rakow_ctl